alvaroG-IA/Bayesian-Survival-Analysis/README.md

 `plot_posterior_distributions` function located in `src/utils/plot_utils.py`.
 These plots provide insight into the uncertainty of each parameter and help assess the stability and reliability of the Bayesian estimates.

+These plots, saved in `reports/figures/`, are crucial for:

-During the execution of the training script, the posterior distribution plots are automatically generated and saved in the `reports/figures/` directory.
+- Visualizing the shape of the posterior distribution (e.g., Gaussian-like, skewed).

+- Assessing the stability of the Bayesian estimates.

+- Interpreting the uncertainty associated with each clinical feature.

 ---

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---